ashemath/wizardlab-bind9/README.md

 ## Current status
 In it's current form, it sets up a single domain effectively.
-`Domain name`, `primary` zone status,`fowarders`, acl groups, and as many resource records as you need can be set up in the one file.
+`Domain name`, `primary` zone status, acl groups, and as many resource records as you need can be set up in the one `domain.json` file.
+Server settings that contribute to `/etc/bind/named.conf.options` can be set in the `bind/options.json` file.

-`build_files.py` supports reading a single `domain.json` file.
-I am working on having it reconcile multiple `*.json` files, combining into one or more configured "zones" that can run on a single container, but I would like to focus on configuration that needs just the single SOA and a few RRs for now.
+`build_files.py` supports reading the `options.json` and `domain.json` files.
+I am working on having it reconcile additional `*.json` files, combining into one or more configured "zones" that can run on a single container, but I would like to focus on configuration that needs just the single SOA and a few RRs for now.

 ## Ideas for `build_files.py`:
 - CLI like interface with common sense prompts that writes out the